Definite breast cancer risks

 These are only guidelines.
 The breast care team work out your risk of developing breast cancer using your family history and individual factors.
 After assessment some women may be told that their risk is much the same as the average woman.
 If your risk is found to be high, the breast team may offer you an appointment with a genetic counsellor to help you understand more about your risk.
 They will also offer you information about genetic testing.

-If your doctor or genetic counsellor think you have a raised risk of breast cancer and you are between 40 and 49, they will offer you yearly mammograms and possibly MRI scans.
-If you are over 49, you will be part of the national UK NHS screening programme anyway, and will have mammograms every 3 years.
+If your doctor or genetic counsellor think you have a raised risk of breast cancer you will be offered screening which may include yearly mammograms and possibly MRI scans.mammograms.
+The screening you will have depends on

 You can read the NICE guidance on the care of women with breast cancer in the family.
 There is detailed information about breast screening and who should be referred in this section.